 You’d be surprised how many students are physically hurt by bad Qigong and Tai Chi instructors.
 I’ve seen students end up in the hospital as a result of being taught inappropriate Qigong exercises!
 Don’t let this scare you away from Qigong and Tai Chi, but DO let it scare you away from bad teachers!

 Make sure to account for what we call “growing pains”.
 Even during my 3-hour beginner’s workshop, students start to see results.
-And as they see results, they often experience various growing pains, like a burning sensation in their feet, or a dull ache in an old injury.
+And as they see results, they often experience various growing pains, like a burning sensation in their feet, or a dull ache in an old injury, or even mild nausea.
 These are good signs, and they are temporary.
 They indicate that the energy is flowing.
 A good teacher will address these “growing pains”, and explain them in a way that makes perfect sense.

-But if students are constantly getting dizzy, having palpitations, or feeling nauseous in class, and if the teacher typically dismisses or ignores these problems — then you’ve got a problem.
+But if students are constantly getting dizzy, having palpitations, or feeling severe nausea in class, and if the teacher typically dismisses or ignores these problems — then you’ve got a problem.
+Move on.

 Can He Answer Questions?